hunterbastian/hunterbastian/README.md

-## Hi there! 👋 I am a current student at Utah Valley University.
+## Hi there! 👋 I am a current student studying Interaction Design at Utah Valley University.

 <!--
 **hunterbastian/hunterbastian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.